-Term W 'ork: 1 Guideline to maintain quality of field project are as follows : Students can achieve this by making proper selection of projects based on field visit/ study of archives from the library.
-Encourage the use of open source softwares for simulation, design and documentation of the projects.
-Project Topic selection and approval :- The group may be of maximum FOUR (04) students.
+- 1. The group may be of maximum FOUR (04) students. - 2.
 The students are required to visit industry/community/library to identify the problem statement and be able to provide the proof of interaction.
-3. Topic selection and approval by 2 Expert faculty from the department at the start of semester 4.
+3. Topic selection and approval by 2 Expert faculty from the department at the start of semester. - 4.
 Log Book to be prepared for each group to record the work per week by students.
 Weekly comment, remarks to be put by guiding faculty.
 Both students and faculty will put signatures in it per week.
-The log book can be managed online with proper authentication methods using google sheets/forms or open source project management software.
-5. Suggested steps for project selection and implementation as per authematication. a.
+The log book can be managed online with proper authentication methods using google sheets/forms or open source project management software. - 5.
+Suggested steps for project selection and implementation as per scheme A. - a.
 After identification of a problem statement during field visit, it is mandatory to design (analog+digital) sensor/IC based circuit on PCB in the project.
-Pure software projects will not be allowed. b.
+Pure software projects will not be allowed. - b.
 Application is made using PCB + Arduino (IDE)/ ESP32/Basic Raspberry-pi board.
 (Hardware + software co-design).
-(Project should be completely hardware based with minimal software use). c.
-Identification and testing of different components, instruments, simulation software for projects. d.
+(Project should be completely hardware based with minimal software use). - c.
+Identification and testing of different components, instruments, simulation software for projects. - d.
 Topic selected should be application based.
-The chosen topic should not belong to the existing experiment list with medium/high difficulty level of implementation. e.
-Designing and analyzing circuits by students using standard material and software. f.
+The chosen topic should not belong to the existing experiment list with medium/high difficulty level of implementation. - e.
+Designing and analyzing circuits by students using standard material and software. - f.
 Initial project demonstration and testing is expected to be done by soldering on general purpose PCB.
 Discourage use of breadboards. g.
-Study of PCB, Simulation on software and making of final PCB layout for given circuit. h.
-Implementing the final circuits on PCB by mounting required components with application using Arduino.
-6. Suggested list of components : Transistors, diodes, regulators, gates, counters FE Latches Decoder Mux comparator Adder Subtractor
+Study of PCB, Simulation on software and making of final PCB layout for given circuit. - h.
+Implementing the final circuits on PCB by mounting required components with application using Arduino. - 6.
+Suggested list of components: Transistors, diodes, regulators, gates, counters, FF, Latches, Decoder, Mux, comparator, Adder, Subtractor, ALU, CPLDs, DC motors, resistor, capacitor, inductor, Op-amp etc.(Students may add more components as per the requirement of project)